The reality is that many people do not know how to choose good olive oil. The good news is that Marqt.no is on a mission to change that.

 - The first hint is visual, the way the olive producer bottles their olive oil.
 Extra virgin olive oil should ALWAYS be bottled in dark glass bottles or other containers that don't allow UV light to reach the product as it will affect the olive oil.
 Avoid anything in a clear glass bottle, no matter how pretty and impressive the label and bottle are.

 - Olive oil vs Extra Virgin Olive Oil - always choose extra virgin olive oil, the highest grade of olive oil, also often called EVOO.

-- Another simple indicator if the olive oil is good is - if it has won any awards.
+- Another simple indicator of that olive oil is good if it has won any awards.
 There are many recognizable international olive oil competitions, such as the NYIOOC World Olive Oil Competition, AVPA Paris Gourmet Awards, London International Olive Oil Competition, Japan Olive, to name a few.

-- It is much likely to find better extra virgin olive oils in specialized gourmet shops than in supermarkets.
+- It is more likely to find better extra virgin olive oils in specialized gourmet shops than supermarkets.

 - Unlike wine, extra virgin olive oil does not get better with ageing.
 Pay attention to dates!
 Try to buy extra virgin olive oils from the latest harvest; the fresher the olive oil, the better = healthier.

 - Some top olive oils indicate the harvest year on the bottle or website, or at least the best before date should be on the label.
 If extra virgin olive oil does not have a "best by date" on it, don't buy it.